alexban94/credit_service/README.md

 ## Overview
-Backend project simulating a credit system that processes applications using an **event-driven architecture**.
+Backend project simulating a credit system that processes applications using an event-driven architecture.
 Uses an implementation of the transactional outbox design pattern to save events to an outbox collection to ensure they are not lost.
 Events are received by a consumer, passed to a router which determines which specific handler to use based on the event type; the handler calls the relevant service to perform the business logic.

-Currently built as a **modular monolith**, but designed so each module has loose or no coupling and can be easily extracted into microservices later.
+Currently built as a modular monolith, but designed so each module has loose or no coupling and can be easily extracted into microservices later.

 ## How it works
 1. User submits a credit application via REST API